-We do not have a minimum COMLEX or USMLE score.
-We evaluate applicants based upon multiple factors with COMLEX/USMLE scores being only one.
+No minimum on the COMLEX or USMLE score.
+Evaluating applicants based upon multiple factors with COMLEX/USMLE scores being only one.

 Yes.
-However, we are a traditionally osteopathic-focused family medicine residency program.
-We follow our sponsoring institution’s requirements regarding allopathic applicants.
+However, a traditionally osteopathic-focused family medicine residency program.
+Following our sponsoring institution’s requirements regarding allopathic applicants.

 On average, our resident physicians typically work about 60-70 hours per week.

-Our residents are trained for certification in Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), Advanced Life Support in Obstetrics (ALSO), Neonatal Resuscitation Program (NRP), Pediatric Advanced Life Support (PALS), NEXPLANON, BOTOX for migraine, MATE, and IDU placement/removal.
-We have recently added an onsite SIM Lab as part of our resident skills training.
+Residents are trained for certification in Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), Advanced Life Support in Obstetrics (ALSO), Neonatal Resuscitation Program (NRP), Pediatric Advanced Life Support (PALS), Nexplanon, Botox for migraine, MAT training, and IUD placement/removal.
+An on-site SIM Lab has been added as part of the resident skills training.

 Yes, the program pays for all licensure expenses, including Oklahoma Training license, Oklahoma Medical license, COMLEX Level 3 and board exam related expenses, DEA certification and Oklahoma Bureau of Narcotics and Dangerous Drugs (OBNDD) registration.

-Yes, we provide resident membership dues for appropriate professional organizations and encourage active involvement.
+Yes, resident membership dues for appropriate professional organizations and encourage active involvement are provided.

 Yes, with approval of the program director, moonlighting is permitted for upper-level residents who are fully licensed.
 Moonlighting is monitored and counted toward residents’ duty hours to ensure continued compliance with all ACGME requirements.

-Yes, our residents use an electronic health record on all rotations.
+Yes, residents use an electronic health record on all rotations.

-We have built in a fair amount of flexibility in our block schedule by offering six one-month elective rotations.
-We do also work closely with the residents in tailoring our “fixed” rotations to support their unique needs or interests.
+The program has built in a fair amount of flexibility in our block schedule by offering six one-month elective rotations.
+Working closely with the residents in tailoring our “fixed” rotations to support their unique needs or interests.
 All residents develop an individualized learning plan at the beginning of their residency so that their future practice goals and specific educational needs are prioritized.
 This plan is revisited semi-annually and may be revised as the resident progresses through training.

-Yes, we have mandatory didactics with protected time on Wednesdays from noon to 5 p.m. and board review Thursdays from 7-8 a.m.
+Yes, a mandatory didactics with protected time on Wednesdays from noon to 5 p.m. and board review Thursdays from 7-8 a.m.

-- We have prioritized the health and safety of our resident physicians during the COVID-19 pandemic, implementing multiple policies and procedures to ensure their continued well-being without compromising their education.
+- Prioritizing the health and safety of our resident physicians during the COVID-19 pandemic, implementing multiple policies and procedures to ensure their continued well-being without compromising their education.

-- We offer COVID-19 vaccines to our patients and employees at no cost.
+- Offering COVID-19 vaccines to our patients and employees at no cost.

-We try to reserve time for 4th year audition rotations in July through January of each year.
-We also have rotating students for community hospital, community clinic, and rural clinic rotations.
+Attempts to reserve time for 4th year audition rotations in July through January of each year.
+Also having rotating students for community hospital, community clinic, and rural clinic rotations.
 The best time for those rotations is February through June.